Solar power in Florida: Potential generation

 Solar energy is the state's most abundant energy resource and estimates have placed the state's potential at 2,902 GW, which would produce about 5,274,479 GWh, an amount much larger than the state and countries' total electricity consumption of 231,210 GWh and 4,125,060 GWh in 2010.
 Florida is one of only two states in the USA with no potential for conventional wind power, with the other being Mississippi, and will need to either import energy from other states during overcast days and at night, or provide adequate grid energy storage.

+Analysts have noted that statistics published before 2018 may not accurately reflect current trends due to rapid growth in the state’s solar sector.

+Updated reporting frameworks emphasize separating data by capacity growth, policy changes, and economic impacts to improve clarity and reliability.

+Research and innovation efforts in Florida are supported through the Florida Solar Energy Center (FSEC), which leads initiatives in photovoltaic testing and renewable energy development.
+FSEC's collaborations with universities and government agencies position Florida as a contributor to advancements in solar reliability and grid integration.

 Most of the potential is from photovoltaics, which provides no storage.
 The state has some potential for concentrated solar power, but the potential is estimated at 130 MW.
 Taller, 140 meter hub height wind turbines allow up to 153 GW of wind turbines in Florida alone.

+The economic impact of solar energy in Florida continues to grow, with the industry supporting thousands of jobs statewide.

+Increased solar development has also generated economic activity through manufacturing expansion, construction contracts, and long-term operations roles tied to utility-scale solar projects.